List of UK top-ten singles in 1959

 and Russ Conway were among the many artists who achieved their first UK charting top 10 single in 1959.

-The 1958 Christmas number-one, "It's Only Make Believe" by Conway Twitty, remained at number-one for the first four weeks of 1959.
+The 1958 Christmas number-one, "It's Only Make Believe" by Conway Twitty, remained at number-one for the first three weeks of 1959.
 The first new number-one single of the year was "The Day the Rains Came" by Jane Morgan.
 Overall, sixteen different singles peaked at number-one in 1959, with Elvis Presley, Russ Conway, Bobby Darin and Cliff Richard (2) having the joint most singles hit that position.

 Background

 Multiple entries

-Eighty singles charted in the top 10 in 1959, with seventy-one singles reaching their peak this year.
+Eighty singles charted in the top 10 in 1959, with seventy singles reaching their peak this year.
 Three songs were recorded by several artists with each version reaching the top 10: